-If you’re working within the UK Food manufacturing sector, or if you’re supplying into the industry, you’ll want to know about the issues affecting it now and in the future.
+If you’re working within the UK Food manufacturing sector, or if you’re supplying the industry, you’ll want to know about food manufacturing industry challenges.

 As the largest UK manufacturing sector, Food and Drink contributes a massive £30 billion to the UK economy each year.

-Since the sector is so essential to our overall economic health, any challenge that the industry experiences is bound to have a ripple effect on the supply chain – in particular, those within agriculture, hospitality or suppliers of food manufacturing equipment.
+In other words, the sector is essential to our overall economic health.
+Any challenge that the industry experiences is bound to have a ripple effect on the supply chain.
+In particular, those within agriculture, hospitality or suppliers of food manufacturing equipment can be effected.

 Like any business, those within Food and Drink manufacturing must respond quickly and effectively to change to keep up with competitors.

 This has become particularly pressing with the rapid rise of technological advancement and persistent economic uncertainty around the economy and Brexit.
-In other words, business is forgiving and placing greater demands on organisations than it did in the past, but there is still scope for opportunity.
+In other words, business is placing greater demands on organisations than it did in the past.
+Thankfully, there is still scope for opportunity.

-In the following article, we take you through some of the biggest challenges that are likely to affect the sector in the near future.
+In this article, we take you through the biggest challenges likely to affect the sector in the near future.

-Also known as the fourth industrial revolution, the advent of Industry 4.0 is already happening: where it leads, however, is still shrouded in uncertainty.
+Also known as the fourth industrial revolution, the advent of Industry 4.0 is already happening.
+Where it leads, however, is still uncertain.

-Prior to the introduction of modern ERP systems, departments and operations were discrete from one another, meaning they could not communicate information between themselves without manual intervention.
+Prior to the introduction of modern ERP systems, departments and operations were discrete from one another.
+This means they were unable to communicate between themselves without manual intervention.

-In practice this meant inefficient processes in which information passing between, say, finance and purchasing, or the shop and the order management system, would be translated laboriously into each departments’ appropriate process languages.
+In practice this resulted in inefficient processes with information passing between, say, finance and purchasing, or the shop and order management system.
+Information would be translated laboriously into each departments’ appropriate process languages.

-ERP software has long provided an elegant solution to this and is now considered a central part of the manufacturing process, but for some time, Industry 4.0 has represented the next logical step.
+ERP software has long provided an elegant solution to this and is now considered a central part of the manufacturing process.
+However, for some time, Industry 4.0 has represented the next logical step.

 Integrated within current ERP frameworks, Industry 4.0 ensures smart, interconnected factories with greater automation, AI and machine learning.

 The possibilities associated with this are seemingly endless.
-As a result, companies are increasing efficiency, automating manual tasks and more closely integrating previously diverse systems.
+As a result, companies are increasing efficiency, automating manual tasks and integrating with previously diverse systems.

 Interested in solving some of the challenges presented by Industry 4.0 to your business?
 Read our latest article here.